Post-graduate year one (PGY-I), the internship year of the program, is evenly divided between medicine/neurology and psychiatry.

 2-3 weeks: Night Float - NewYork-Presbyterian Hospital/Payne Whitney Manhattan

-The PGY-1 curriculum at Payne Whitney is designed to develop practice knowledge and skills essential to inpatient and emergency psychiatry.
+The PGY-1 curriculum at Payne Whitney is designed to develop practical knowledge and skills essential to inpatient and emergency psychiatry.
 The curriculum consists of a 6-month weekly course on the anatomy of the psychiatric interview.
 The beloved course is considered a quintessential rite-of-passage within the residency program.
-It involves both didactic and esperiential components, with resident psychiatrists performing observed interviews with inpatients under the direct supervision of a senior psychiatrist and psychoanalyst on faculty.
+It involves both didactic and experiential components, with resident psychiatrists performing observed interviews with inpatients under the direct supervision of a senior psychiatrist and psychoanalyst on faculty.

 In addition to this curriculum, all interns participate in a Process Group that provides a space for PGY-I's to begin to reflect upon their own experiences during residency, both as psychiatrist and as people, to lay the goundwork for the formal process group (known as e-group) that begins the PGY-II year.
 At Weill Cornell, we feel as though getting to know and understand ourselves is critical to our work as psychiatrists - and one of the more exciting and challenging parts of the job.
-Therefor, we consider process group to be the invaluable tool needed as we face this challenge.
+Therefore, we consider process group to be the invaluable tool needed as we face this challenge.

 In addition to the daily supervision provided by attendings and senior residents during clinical rotations, each intern participates in group supervision with the PGY4 residents; each semester, there are three meetings where the interns and all PGY4s meet together and/or in individual pairs to discuss complex cases and other challenging clinical scenarios.
 Furthermore, once per month, interns participate in “Chief Rounds,” where they meet with one of the chief residents to further explore clinical cases.